ingl3585/jquery-ajax/README.md

 - [Star Wars API](https://swapi.co/)

 1. On page load, make an AJAX call to get all the people in Star Wars and display their names in a list
-2. On page lod, make an AJAX call to get the data for film 1 an add the following data to the page
+2. Create a button for each film that will make an AJAX call to get the data for the film an add the following data to the page
 - title
 - release_date
 - episode id